rhobis/ConvergenceClubs/README.md

     years in columns, returning an object of class `convergence.clubs`.
-- `mergeClubs()`: takes as argument an object of class `convergence.clubs` and applies the clustering procedure to the convergence clubs contained in the argument, according to either Phillips and Sul (2009) or  von Lyncker and Thoennessen (2016) procedure.
+- `mergeClubs()`: takes as argument an object of class `convergence.clubs` and applies the clustering procedure to the convergence clubs contained in the argument, according to either Phillips and Sul (2009) or  von Lyncker and Thoennessen (2017) procedure.

 For class `convergence.clubs`, the following methods are available:

-- `summary()`: shows the number of regions for each club of convergence and the number of divergent         regions;
+- `summary()` : shows the number of regions for each club of convergence and the number of divergent         regions;
-- `print()`: prints the `convergence.clubs` object, a list with information about convergence clubs (region ids, beta coefficient, p-value, ...) and divergent units;
+- `print()` : prints main information about the clubs and divergent units in the `convergence.clubs` object (unit IDs, beta coefficient, p-value, ...);
-- `dim()`: return a vector of two elements, representing the number of clubs and the number of divergent units;
+- `dim()` : return a vector of two elements, representing the number of clubs and the number of divergent units;
-- `plot()`: plots transition path.
+- `plot()` : plots transition path.

 Installation
 ------------